LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-do-believe.md

 our eyes held time tight,

-how can I eyes be
+how can eyes be

 so violent at ease?

 &nbsp;

-How can your eyes
+How can such sight

 inhale my soul?

-As I, my goddess,

-visit yours;

-I want, my darling,

-to live within them.
+Darling, I'm a spirit,

+I live in your lungs.

 &nbsp;

 This time

-I want to take you to the abyss
+I want to take you to the abyssS

 and light it on